samjcheng/samjcheng.github.io/index.md

 * Structure-preserving guided retinal image filtering and its application for optic disc analysis, MICS 2019.

 ## News:
+* 2019-10：One paper "Dense Dilated Network with Probability Regularized Walk for Vessel Detection" has been accepted by IEEE TMI.
 * 2019-10：One paper "Automatic Fibroatheroma Identification in Intravascular Optical Coherence Tomography Volumes" has been accepted by JAIHC.
 * 2019-09: One paper "Noise Adaptation Generative Adversarial Network for Medical Image Analysis" has been accepted by IEEE TMI.
 * 2019-08: Keynote Talk on "Glaucoma Screening from Fundus Images And Its Challenges” at BOOM workshop in conjuction with IJCAI 2019.